jakubcieslik99/pc-picker-admin-panel/README.md

-# PC Picker - Panel Administratorski 🖥️
+# PC Picker - Panel Administratorski 🖥️ _(currently being refactored)_

-📌 Simple admin panel app used for managing database of the [PC Picker](https://www.github.com/jakubcieslik99/pc-picker) app, written in Java with the use of Swing toolkit.
+🔃 Simple admin panel app used for managing database of the [PC Picker](https://www.github.com/jakubcieslik99/pc-picker) app, written in Java with the use of Swing toolkit.
 Repository contains an IntelliJ IDEA project with a Java app.